 it seems to work on rubinius 64bit

-#2 Updated by Nobuyoshi Nakada 5 months ago
+#2 Updated by Nobuyoshi Nakada over 3 years ago

 - Status changed from Open to Closed

 - % Done changed from 0 to 100